 How to Prepare & Cook Celeriac

-- Clean and peel celery root/celeriac and place in a pot of water with cloves of garlic.
-Boil under tender.
+After you’ve cleaned and peeled your celery root/celeriac, place in a pot of water with cloves of garlic and boil under tender.

 Hungry for more?
 Subscribe to the Girl Heart Food Newsletter!

-Celery root can be found right along other root veggies in your grocery store or supermarket.
+Celery root, or celeriac, can be found right along other root veggies in your grocery store or supermarket.

 Does It Taste Like Mashed Potatoes?